Setting Up parsers

 Parsing Data From Your Datasources

 ZSA currently assumes that no data can be handled as is, and will try to parse each data entry before saving it in database.
-This is the case for mainframe SMF records, which is handled by the ZSA parser.

 Starting the Parser